COURSE OFFERINGS

 For more information and/or for the course syllabi, contact the Office of International Academic Affairs:

 This course aims to introduce students to the challenges that startup founders and managers experience when facing the tasks of defining and explaining their innovative ideas and the ways they intend to monetize them.
-The course will focus on the Lean Business Models – an actionable and entrepreneur-focused business mindset, which deals with problems, solutions, key metrics and competitive advantages.
-Different aspects of the Lean Canvas Model will guide students through the most relevant challenges.
-Working in groups, the students will implement their newly acquired knowledge using an existing (or imaginary) innovative idea and creating a Lean Canvas Model for it.
+The course will focus on the Lean Canvas Model – an actionable and entrepreneur-focused business plan, that deals with problems, solutions, key metrics, and competitive advantages.
+Different aspects of the Lean Canvas Model will guide us through the most relevant challenges.
+Working in groups, the students will implement their newly acquired knowledge using an existing (or imaginary) innovative idea and create a Lean Canvas Model for it.

 The course delves into the psychological foundations of political phenomena in a global context.
 Students will analyze the psychological factors that shape political ideologies, public opinion, decision-making processes, and leadership dynamics across diverse international settings.
 Through this course, students will develop a nuanced understanding of how psychology intertwines with politics, influencing individuals and societies on the world stage.